thecodingmachine/graphqlite/docs/inheritance.md

 sidebar_label: Inheritance and interfaces
 ---

 Some of your entities may extend other entities.
-GraphQL-controllers will do its best to represent this hierarchy of objects in GraphQL using interfaces.
+GraphQLite will do its best to represent this hierarchy of objects in GraphQL using interfaces.

 Let's say you have 2 classes: `Contact` and `User` (which extends `Contact`)